-- 28. We expect providers to demonstrate they have considered the impact of their project in a number of areas, including the positive steps that could be taken to eliminate discrimination, advance equality of opportunity and foster good relations.
-This includes a consideration of all the equality protected characteristics (age, disability, gender identity, pregnancy/maternity, religion/belief, race, sex, sexual orientation) in line with the Equality Act 2010.
-Guidance on how to do this proportionately is available from the Equality Challenge Unit1. - 29.
-We ask that providers describe within the Business Case how any equality element(s) of the project specifically relate to the university or college's published Equality Objectives.
+- 36. We expect providers to demonstrate they have considered the impact of their project in a number of areas, including the positive steps that could be taken to eliminate discrimination, advance equality of opportunity and foster good relations.
+This includes a consideration of all the equality protected characteristics (age, disability, gender identity, pregnancy/maternity, religion/belief, race, sex, sexual orientation) in line with the Equality Act 2010. - 37.
+We ask that providers describe within the Business Case how any equality element(s) of the project specifically relate to the Provider's published Equality Objectives.